Dennis Smith Jr.: High school career

 Smith was rated a five-star recruit and was considered one of the best players and point guards in the 2016 high school class.
 He was ranked No. 7 overall recruit by 247sports, while Scout.com ranked him No. 10 in the Class of 2016.

 On September 10, 2015, Smith committed to North Carolina State University, picking NC State over Duke, Wake Forest, North Carolina and Kentucky to play college basketball.

 College career

 In December 2015, Smith decided to reclassify and graduate early from Trinity Christian School and in January 2016 he enrolled at North Carolina State University.
 He decided to take the opportunity to get an early start on his first year by attending classes and rehabbing from his injury with the NC State medical staff before the start of the 2016–17 season.
 Smith began his freshman season playing in two exhibition games against Lynn University and Barton College.
 In his debut for the Wolfpack, Smith played 36 minutes and dished out five assists in an 81–79 victory against Georgia Southern.
 On November 21, 2016, Smith recorded a then-career-high 24 points to go along with 8 assists, defeating Saint Joseph's University, 73–63, in the Paradise Jam tournament.
 On November 26, 2016, he scored a season-high 30 points, grabbed 6 rebounds and tallied 7 assists to help NC State defeat Loyola University Chicago.
 On December 15, 2016, Smith recorded 22 points and 6 assists, leading NC State in a win over Appalachian State.
 On December 19, 2016, Smith earned ACC Freshman of the Week honors.

 On January 4, 2017, Smith recorded a triple-double—27 points, 11 rebounds and 11 assists—in a win against the Virginia Tech Hokies, making him and Julius Hodge the only two NC State players to achieve this feat.
 On January 23, 2017, Smith scored a new career high with 32 points and 6 assists in an 84–82 victory against the Duke Blue Devils, leading NC State to its first win at Cameron Indoor Stadium since 1995.
 Smith recorded his second triple-double—13 points, 15 assists and 11 rebounds—of the season on February 1 in a losing effort to Syracuse.
 He is the only player in ACC history to have recorded two triple-doubles against league opponents.
 On February 7, 2017, Smith earned his second ACC rookie of the week honor On February 21, 2017, Smith scored 18 points in a 71–69 win against Georgia Tech.
 On March 5, 2017, Smith was named ACC Rookie of the Year.
 Smith was additionally named to both Second team All-ACC and ACC All-Freshman teams.
 In 32 games for NC State in 2016–17, Smith averaged 18.1 points, 6.2 assists and 1.9 steals per game.

 After his freshman season, Smith announced his intention to forgo his final three years of collegiate eligibility and enter the 2017 NBA draft.
+His illegal recruitment where he was paid by NC State coaches led to NCAA sanctions.